reckoner165/GradSchoolDebrief/README.md

-# Debrief - Material from completely non-required reading & exploration alongside my graduate program
+# Debrief - Material from completely non-required reading & exploration alongside my Graduate program

 This basically is a list of things that blew my mind/provided intuition to what I was into over the period of grad school.
 None of them were of any kind of required reading for school.
 I sort of wish some of them were.
 Some are full-texts, some are Amazon links (Maybe you can borrow it off a library.
 I did).